 The Company enters into operating lease arrangements for real estate assets related to office space and finance lease arrangements for vehicles and other equipment.
-The Company determines if an arrangement contains a lease at its inception by assessing whether there is an identified asset and whether the arrangement conveys the right to control the use of the identified asset in exchange for consideration.
+In following ASC 842, the Company determines if an arrangement contains a lease at its inception by assessing whether there is an identified asset and whether the arrangement conveys the right to control the use of the identified asset in exchange for consideration.
 Lease liabilities are included in current and long-term portions for each of financing and operating leases in our consolidated balance sheets.
 Right-of-use assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make payments arising from the lease.
 Lease right-of-use assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 Lease payments consist of the fixed payments under the arrangement.
 The operating lease liabilities is adjusted for any unpaid lease incentives, such as tenant improvement allowances and certain other immaterial non-lease components which have been included a practical expedient.
 Variable costs, such as maintenance and utilities based on actual usage, are not included in the measurement of right-to-use assets and lease liabilities but are expensed when the event determining the amount of variable consideration to be paid occurs.
-As the implicit rate of our leases is not determinable, we use an incremental borrowing rate, in determining the present value of lease payments.
+As the implicit rate of our leases is not determinable, we use an incremental borrowing rate ("IBR") based on the information available at the lease commencement date, including consideration to the Company's incremental borrowing rate, in determining the present value of lease payments.